elstamey/bootstrapping_legacy/Bootstrapping Legacy.md

 --

-### Organize the Work because...
-- Bootstrapping grows FAST!

-- Large projects wear people down

-    - requires more people

-    - developers and users must remain engaged in the process
+### Decision Time

+- Is there another application that can do what it does?
+Is it better?

+- Is this a worthwhile investment?

+- If so, what are the Most Valuable Features?

 --

-### Organize the work because...

-- Build Trust
+### Build Trust with Users

 - Explain why this work is necessary

-    - Be open about errors in the application.
+- Be open about errors in the application

 --

+### Set Expectations

+- Customer has an open door to you
+    - add work from the side
+    - change processes

+- Keep the door open anyway!

+--

-### Organize the work because...
+### Scope the work to be done

-- It helps decide whether bootstrapping is a worthwhile investment.

-- It helps decide whether this Legacy is worth saving.
+- Bootstrapping grows FAST!

+- Large projects

+    - require more people to be engaged in the process

+    - wear people down over time

 --